AdobeDocs/workfront.de-DE/help/quicksilver/resource-mgmt/resource-utilization/view-utilization-information.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE:&nbsp;this is linked to the UI from the Utilization report.
 ALWAYS keep this information.
 DO NOT DELETE!!)</p>
 -->

-Sie können die Nutzung Ihrer Ressourcen im Bericht &quot;Nutzung&quot;anzeigen.
+Sie können die Auslastung Ihrer Ressourcen im Auslastungsbericht anzeigen.

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">